data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

 just like in the model output's intercept row.

-Lastly, we may want to communicate to a larger audience that there were roughly twice amount of male students in this dataset than female students and that this did not change significantly between the years 2012 and 2017.
+Lastly, we may want to communicate to a larger audience that there were roughly twice the number of male students in this dataset than there were female students, and this did not change significantly between the years 2012 and 2017.
 When you are not communicating to an audience of other data scientists, it's helpful to illustrate your point without the technical details of the model output.
 Think